Glacial Drumlin State Trail

 A variety of landscapes surround the Glacial Drumlin State Trail.

-While biking on the Glacial Drumlin State Trail, the evidence of ancient glaciers on the land is clear.
+While biking on the Glacial Drumlin State Trail, evidence of the impact of ancient glaciers on the land is apparent.
 Massive sheets of ice that crept southwest created wetlands, ponds, and rivers.
 Another distinguishing glacial feature is the many oval-shaped hills called drumlins.
 They are composed of glacial drift, which includes clay, silt, sand, gravel, and boulders.
-The hills are aligned in the direction that the ice flowed.
+The hills are aligned in the direction that the ice sheets flowed.

 Running through farmland, forests, and wetlands, a variety of wildlife may be spotted from the trail.
 Sandhill cranes have bright red caps on their heads, and a distinctive call.
 Ducks and geese frequent ponds and marshes, while spring peeper frogs and songbirds are heard.
-Deer, wild turkeys, foxes, and other wildlife are commonly seen.
+White-tailed deer, wild turkeys, red foxes, and other wildlife are commonly seen.

 The Glacial Drumlin State Trail crosses the Rock River near Jefferson.

-Parking is also available in many towns along the trail.
-State campgrounds are found in Lake Mills, Dousman, and Delafield.
+Trailheads with parking lots are found in most towns along the trail.
+State campgrounds are located near the trail in Lake Mills, Dousman, and Delafield.
 These include campgrounds in the Southern Unit of the Kettle Moraine State Forest, Lake Kegonsa State Park, Capital Springs State Recreation Area, and at the Sandhill Station State Campground.

 The eastern section of the Glacial Drumlin State Trail is paved.